-Q. Can the park evict me for not paying rent even though the park's Permit to Operate has been invalid for a year?

-A. It depends.
-If the Permit to Operate (PTO) is officially suspended by the state Department of Housing (HCD) for more than 30 consecutive days, the park cannot legally collect rent from residents until the permit is re-instated, and residents may withhold rent.
-Until the PTO is actually suspended by HCD however, despite the fact that the PTO fee may not been paid to the state in a year, residents who withhold rent from the park may be subject to a notice of termination of tenancy by the management.
+- Q. Can the park evict a resident for not paying rent even though the park's Permit to Operate has been invalid for a year? - A. It depends.
+If the Permit to Operate (PTO) is officially suspended by the state Department of Housing (HCD) for more than 30 consecutive days, the park cannot legally collect rent from residents until the permit is re-instated.
+Until the PTO is officially suspended by HCD however, despite the fact that the PTO fee may not been paid to the state in a year, residents who withhold rent from the park may be subject to a notice of termination of tenancy by the management.

-• If park's PTO is officially suspended by HCD, then resident may withhold rent.
+If park's PTO is officially suspended by HCD, then park cannot legally collect rent.